 United Kingdom, 2014.
 Corniche Pictures, British Film Institute, Film4, JW Films, Pulse Films.
 Screenplay by Iain Forsyth, Jane Pollard, Nick Cave.
 Cinematography by Erik Wilson.
 Produced by Dan Bowen, James Wilson.
 Music by Nick Cave,Warren Ellis.
 Production Design by Simon Rogers.
 Film Editing by Jonathan Amos.

-This quasi-documentary has Nick Cave appearing as himself in various situations of pensive reflection, the antithesis of popular concert films that goes into the mind of the artist and does not just celebrate performances.
+This quasi-documentary has Nick Cave appearing as himself in various situations of pensive reflection, providing the antithesis of popular concert films, in which we go into the mind of the artist and don’t just celebrate performances.
 Cave’s inspirations, fears and regrets are mulled over on this his twenty-thousandth day on Earth, his friends and collaborators (including Ray Winstone and Kylie Minogue) popping up magically to trade reminiscences about past experiences together and trade ideas of such topics as what it means to be a performer, and what the transaction is between performer and audience member as well as between the performer and their own artistic ambitions.